Contrast-Security-OSS/join-the-team/challenges.md

 * Write unit tests.
 * Write a README that explains what you built and how to add it to an application.

-Goals: We are interest in how you write idomatic and well-tested python code in a library that could be shared among many teams, particularl when come of the logic is implemented in not-python code. `virtualenv` is your friend if you want to check for both 2.7 and 3.x Python compatibility.
+Goals: We are interested in how you write idiomatic and well-tested python code in a library that could be shared among many teams, particularly when some of the logic is implemented in not-python code. `virtualenv` is your friend if you want to check for both 2.7 and 3.x Python compatibility.

 ### Ruby Instrumentation Engineer Project